tommywhitehead/getRid/README.md

 getRid
 ======

-Simple jQuery plugin that removes whitespace of empty elements (even if your CMS creates whitepsace in it!)
+Deceptively simple jQuery plugin with the sole purpose of removing elements that are not in use.
+The true beauty lies within it's use in Content Management Systems (CMS).

 USAGE: